The Human Touch in the Age of AI:

 The same recordings could also analyze the emotional quality of exchanges and measure engagement levels, providing valuable insights into physician-patient interactions.
 These interpersonal relationships and context of care are to me where the science behind the art of medicine lies.

 What other relationships do you consider?
-How can a “Moneyball” approach lead to higher quality care?
+How can a “Moneyball” approach lead to higher-quality care?

 This concept draws inspiration from sports.
 Historically, baseball metrics focused on basic stats like hits and runs, which didn’t fully capture a player’s effectiveness.
 The introduction of advanced metrics, made famous by the "Moneyball" approach, revolutionized how we assess player performance by emphasizing situational factors, like the significance of a hit with runners in scoring position compared to a hit with no one on base or the odds of success when one player plays versus another.

-Similarly, in healthcare, we must move beyond simplistic measures, such as the number of medical errors or CT scans, which exist in isolation.
+Similarly, in health care, we must move beyond simplistic measures, such as the number of medical errors or CT scans, which exist in isolation.
 These metrics need context to be truly meaningful, and they need to be comparable across care settings.
 We all recognize that bad outcomes are not solely due to misdiagnosis.
 Rather, they are often due to issues happening within a broader context of care.
 We can investigate what the data reveals about human characteristics and teamwork.
 Finding ways to leverage technology could help us enhance our understanding of how we work as a cohesive unit, making us more effective overall.

-Can technology solve the supply and demand inequity in healthcare?
+Can technology solve the supply and demand inequity in health care?

 While technology can replace certain functions, it can also enhance access and therefore increase demand.
 The introduction of ATMs didn’t eliminate bank tellers; instead, it increased access to banking services.
-Similarly, in medicine, as we implement AI and other technologies, we may see an increase in demand for healthcare services.
-This phenomenon, known as induced demand, highlights a growing mismatch between supply and demand in healthcare.
+Similarly, in medicine, as we implement AI and other technologies, we may see an increase in demand for health care services.
+This phenomenon, known as induced demand, highlights a growing mismatch between supply and demand in health care.

 Technology may streamline processes, but there will still be a need for human interaction—especially when it comes to discussing medication or making critical decisions.
-We may find ourselves with more patients than ever and the same number of healthcare providers, which poses a significant challenge.
+We may find ourselves with more patients than ever and the same number of health care providers, which poses a significant challenge.